ebarault/proftpd-docker/README.md

 ### Module mod_vroot
 When enabling the module with env var MOD_VROOT=ON, a vroot.conf file containing the module configuration should be provided, as per the [module's documentation](http://www.proftpd.org/docs/contrib/mod_vroot.html)

-This file should be stored in a directory accessible by the docker image, whose path is to be provided as the `MOD_VROOT_CONF` env var.
+This file can be provided as a bound volume whose path is defined by the `MOD_VROOT_CONF` env var.

 ## Running with docker-compose, pulling image from docker hub